GPA

 On Steam and Reddit, the title still works as a genre reference.
 Every similar release gets compared to The Exit 8 first.

 Labels like "Exit 8-like" and "anomaly games" stuck.
-New entries trigger clone debates and original-anomaly lists — standard thread fodder.
+New entries trigger clone debates and original-anomaly lists — a permanent fixture in those threads.

 From indie to worldwide — why a small game spread everywhere

 While AAA chases fidelity, The Exit 8 bet on low-poly station halls and minimal UI.
-A small team read as one author's obsession — easy to spot on Steam's indie shelf.
+A small team's focused vision stands out on Steam's indie shelf.

-Rules read without subtitles: anomaly — turn back; clean — forward.
+Sold overseas as The Exit 8, it piled up English reviews quickly.
+Across Asia, rules that read on screen beat language barriers: anomaly — turn back; clean — forward.
 Short clears fuel streams, video, and word of mouth.
-Affordable price reached players who want horror without multi-hour survival runs.
+An affordable price reached players who want horror without multi-hour survival runs.

 GPA tags "short completion" and "Japanese developer" match that fit: design and timing aligned.